 - a.
 Cosmetics are regulated by the Department of Health through the Foodstuffs, Cosmetics and Disinfectants Act (Act 54 of 1972) and all associated regulations pertaining thereto. - b.
 Advertising in South Africa is regulated through a self-regulatory body, the Advertising Regulatory Board (ARB).
-ARB decisions are governed by the South African Code of Advertising Practice, which is based on the International Code of Advertising Practice.
-Included in the South African Code of Advertising Practice are industry specific codes of practice. - c.
-This Cosmetic Advertising Code of Practice ["The Code"] is compiled and managed by the cosmetic industry, through the Cosmetic, Toiletry & Fragrance Association of South Africa (CTFA) and submitted to the ARB for inclusion in the South African Code of Advertising Practice. - d.
-In any matters associated with cosmetic advertising, The Code should always be considered along with the ARB South African Code of Advertising Practice. - e.
-Advertising is also regulated by the Consumer Protection Act (Act 68 of 2008) and elements of advertising may also be regulated by the self-regulatory body, the Consumer Goods and Services Ombudsman.
+ARB decisions are governed by the South African Code of Advertising Practice [the "Code of Advertising Practice"], which is based on the International Code of Advertising Practice, and includes an industryspecific code for cosmetic products, under Appendix B - c.
+The Cosmetic Code is compiled and managed by the cosmetic industry, through the Cosmetic, Toiletry & Fragrance Association of South Africa (CTFA) and submitted to the ARB for inclusion in the Code of Advertising Practice on an annual basis. - d.
+In any matters associated with cosmetic advertising, the Cosmetic Code should always be considered along with the Code of Advertising Practice. - e.
+Advertising is also regulated by the Consumer Protection Act (Act 68 of 2008) and the Consumer Goods and Services Ombudsman ["the CGSO"] enforces the Consumer Goods and Services Industry Code of Conduct by receiving and dealing with consumer goods complaints by a consumer free of charge.